 In Minnesota's prairie region, shallow lake and wetland ecosystems are vital components to a productive landscape for a wide array of animals.
 It is imperative to recognize the loss of small wetlands and native prairie in the prairie region of Minnesota.
-The SRRWD is proposing to reverse wetland loss by turning 339 acres of agricultural land into wetlands to provide habitat and food sources for migratory birds.
+The SRRWD is proposing to reverse wetland loss by turning 150 acres of agricultural land into wetlands to provide habitat and food sources for migratory birds.

-Two streambank restoration projects will create spawning habitat, cover, and refuge for fish, habitat for wildlife, and will restore the growth of healthy aquatic vegetation.
-It also demonstrates a permanent conservation legacy by restoring habitat on public lands, increasing public access to fishing, improving native fish reproduction and provides protection from long term endangerment from invasive plant species by incorporating vegetation management.
-Key targeted habitat acquisitions comprising of 232 acres will be protected to provide long term habitat for wildlife.
+Four streambank restoration projects will create spawning habitat, cover, and refuge for fish, habitat for wildlife, and will restore the growth of healthy aquatic vegetation.
+This also demonstrates a permanent conservation legacy by restoring habitat on public lands, increasing public access to fishing, improving native fish reproduction and providing protection from long term endangerment from invasive plant species by incorporating vegetation management.
+Key targeted habitat acquisitions, comprising of 200 acres, will be protected to provide long term habitat for wildlife.

-Phase XI also plans to reestablish 210 acres of vegetation into upland prairie for permanent habitat.
+Phase XII also plans to reestablish 150 acres of vegetation into upland prairie for permanent habitat.
 All restoration and enhancement projects will have vegetation management in low grounds that include bulrush, smartweed, and marsh milkweed species to provide habitat and food sources for migratory birds.
 Upland prairie mix will be established to promote pollinator success.
-Enhancement efforts to this large scale degree provides habitat for both spring and fall migration of waterfowl, overall increase the use days by migratory birds, and provides nesting habitat.
+Enhancement efforts to this large scale degree provides habitat for both spring and fall migration of waterfowl, overall increases the use days by migratory birds, and increases nesting habitat.